Nonprofit · North Carolina & Tennessee

 From the people receiving the music.

-Three excerpts Kelly already carries in her sponsorship packet.
+Three excerpts from the MHM sponsorship packet.
 Recipients of donated instruments writing back.

 “I was walking down the hallway at the Rehabilitation Hospital.
 There was a PT assisting a woman who was clearly learning to walk again following some sort of trauma.
 She could not support her own weight yet and was harnessed into equipment that suspended her.
 There was another therapist strumming a guitar keeping a steady rhythm for her to follow.
 The patient was smiling and trying hard.
 It was one of the guitars that your organization donated.
 Please know how much good your organization is still performing and the lives that are still being touched and changed.
 Thank you.”